investian/investian.in/content/pages/features.md

           The masterclass is organized over Google Meet on every weekends.
-You can access the next live schedule in this [link](www.facebook.com).
+You can updates for the next live session at our [telegram group](www.telegram.org).
         content_align: left
         actions: []
         actions_align: left